Bangui: Economy

 Bangui serves as an administrative, trade, and commercial centre.
 During the Second World War the country became wealthier as exports of rubber, cotton, coffee, uranium and diamonds increased.
 After the war, the employment of local people in mainstream administration led to the development of the country's infrastructure, which increased trade while slowing the national movement for independence.

 During David Dacko's presidency from 1960 to 1966, there was a significant increase in the production of diamonds.
 This occurred when the monopoly of the French concessionary companies was ended with a law allowing local citizens to dig for diamonds.
 After Dacko set up a diamond cutting factory at Bangui, diamonds became the country's leading export.
 But by the end of his five-year tenure, rampant corruption and financial indiscipline had resulted in workers being left unpaid and civil unrest ensued.
 Bokassa then seized power in a military coup in 1966.

 Concurrently, Bangui also became the key centre for social and cultural activity in the region, when new institutions were established in the city.
 However, political turmoil in the country, rampant corruption, and the dictatorial rule of President Bokassa centred in the city, brought in economic recession in the 1970s exacerbated by a fall in international prices for its major exports.
 This caused impoverishment of the people and severe conflict, further compounded by refugees migrating from troubled neighbouring countries.

-Bangui received its first bank in 1946 when a branch of the Bank of West Africa was established there.
+Bangui received its first bank in 1946 when a branch of the Paris-based Banque de l'Afrique Occidentale was established there.
 Arab sellers dominated the city, and it was historically an important centre for ivory trading.
 Bangui manufactures include textiles, food products, beer, shoes, and soap.
 The main exports are cotton, rubber, timber, coffee, and sisal.
 Because of the ongoing strife, unemployment hovered near 23% in the city As of 2001.
 Ngaragba Central Prison, the national prison for men, is located in Bangui.
 As of 2007, it had 476 inmates; prison conditions are reported to be poor.

 Landmarks

-The old town of Bangui has retained its colonial town planning with wide boulevards leading towards central market square.
+The old town of Bangui has retained its colonial town planning, with wide boulevards leading towards a central market square.
 Attractions in Bangui include Boganda Museum, Bangui Zoo, and the Presidential Palace, formerly the Bokassa Palace.
 Notre-Dame Cathedral is the seat of the Roman Catholic Archdiocese of Bangui.
 Boganda Museum (Musée de Boganda) has displays of traditional musical instruments, weapons, rural architectural features, ancient hunting tools, pottery, and also many religious antiques.
 It has a collection of bark cloth, the material used to cover Bokassa's bed.

 There are several hotels up to international standards.
-The Ledger Plaza Bangui on the outskirts claims to be a five-star hotel, and has an outdoor swimming pool and tennis court.
+The Ledger Plaza Bangui on the outskirts has an outdoor swimming pool, tennis court, and comfortable amenities.
 The National Hotel was established in 1970 with 30 rooms.
 Also of note are the Golf Palace Hotel, the Hotel du Centre with 72 rooms, JM Residence, the Oubangui Hotel, established in 1985, and Hotel Somba with 23 rooms.